 The #8 Toyota of Anthony Davidson, Kazuki Nakajima and Sebastian Buemi has started the season with a win.
 However after the Japanese brand was confident heading into the race, Porsche was too close for comfort.

 The race was won by Sebastian Buemi in the last 20 minutes as he overtook Brendon Hartley on his newer tyres.
 The gap at the line was six seconds between the winning #8 TS050 Hybrid and the second place #2 Porsche of Timo Bernhard, Brendon Hartley and Earl Bamber.
 Porsche’s #1 car of Nick Tandy, Andre Lotterer and Neel Jani completed the podium.

-In winning the six hours of Silverstone, the #8 crew also won the tourist trophy, which is the longest awarded trophy in motorsport.
-Davidson and Buemi managed to get their names on the trophy for a second time after their 2014 win, however Nakajima became the first Japanese driver to win the trophy with today’s result.
+In winning the six hours of Silverstone, the #8 crew also won the Tourist Trophy, which is the longest awarded trophy in motorsport.
+Davidson and Buemi managed to get their names on the trophy for a second time after their 2014 win, however Nakajima became the first Japanese driver to win the prize with today’s result.

 Toyota’s #7 car faced a more ill fated race after starting from pole position.
 Jose Maria Lopez hit the wall at Copse corner during his first stint which heavily damaged the car.
 The Argentine did manage to get the TS050 back to the pits, however it’s result was only good enough for fourth in LMP1.
 The ByKolles had an accident in the final hour while heading into the pit lane with James Rossiter at the wheel.